mrmeebles/silentcinema/README.md

 # silentcinema
 ## Description
-A solution for a silent open air cinema, where each user connects with the mobile device of their choice to listen to the audio.
-Also includes a film schedule and tools for creating QR codes.
+A solution for a silent open air cinema. silentcinema was created in oder to show movies open air without speakers.
+Each viewer loads an audio player in the browser of their mobile device and can listen in using their own headphones.

+The heart of the project is a small server, written in python, which sends Server Side Events (SSE) to keep the audio player and the video in sync.
+Also included are a schedule and tools for generating QR codes to connect to the audio player.

 ## Prerequisites
 To make the silent cinema work, there's a few other things you're going to need: